Retr0Wawe/simple-RAT-tool/README.md

         DllEntrypoint:
                 push result
                 call [printf]
-                invoke client      ;Calling the entry point from the import table, where we specified the name and entry point of the dll.
+                invoke client      ; <- Calling the entry point from the import table, where we specified the name and entry point of the dll.

 section '.idata' import data readable

         library msvcrt, 'msvcrt.dll', \
-                RAT, 'RAT.dll'
+                RAT, 'RAT.dll'     ; <- Import table from where we import dll.

         import RAT,\
-               client, 'client'
+               client, 'client'   ; <- Entry point name.

         import msvcrt,\
                printf, 'printf'